Poincar\'{e} duality for rigid analytic Hyodo--Kato theory: Log rigid cohomology with compact support

 \section{Log rigid cohomology with compact support}

 In this section we will define and study log rigid cohomology with compact support for strictly semistable log schemes.
 Here we recall the definition of a strictly semistable log scheme.
-It will be clear from the definition that the associated log structures are of Zariski type.